 - Every win counts and adds to the overall score so be sure to play hard from Round 1, Day 1 itself!

-- This year, there will also be three practice days within the tournament.
-The first two practice days will happen on the 7th day and the 14th day from Day 1 and the third practice break of 2 days will be before the Final Round begins.
+- This year, there will also be four practice days within the tournament.
+The first two practice days will happen on the 7th day and the 14th day from Day 1 and the next two practice days will be before the Final Round begins.
 Practice days will occur when Round Robin and Final Round are not in session.

 - New match-ups begin promptly at 12:00:00 A.M.
 NST every day.

-- Results will be announced on the 2nd of July and Trophies and Ranks will be awarded based on your performance.
+- Results will be announced at the beginning of July and Trophies and Ranks will be awarded based on your performance.